ABCD-STUDY/FIONASITE/readme.md

 Server Endpoint
 ===============

-The site FIONA computer running this software needs to forward data to a project end-point machine which is available on the web by sftp.
-This FIONA end-point is responsible to calculate for each incoming tripple of TGZ, md5sum, and json a md5sum_server file.
-All of the md5sum_server files need to be package at regular intervals into a md5sum server cache file which is pulled from the site FIONA machines.
+The site FIONA running this software forwards data to a project end-point computer, which is accessed using sftp.
+This FIONA end-point is responsible to calculate for each incoming triple of TGZ, md5sum, and json an md5sum_server file.
+All of the md5sum_server files are packaged at regular intervals into a md5sum server cache on the end-point, which is pulled from the site FIONA.
 The site FIONA uses that file to compare the site md5sum with the server md5sum file.
-Only if both contain the same hash the files is considered to be transferred correctly (and moved to /data/DAIC).
+Only if both contain the same hash the file is considered to be transferred correctly (and moved to /data/DAIC).

 There are two scripts running on the end-point FIONA.
-One is an incrontab deamon that observs the directories for each site FIONA.
+One is an incrontab deamon that observes the directories for each site FIONA.

 checkIncomingFile.sh
 ```
 #!/bin/bash

+# run by 'incrontab -e' entry for each incoming file:
+#   /data/home/acquisition_sites/ucsd/fiona/outbox IN_CLOSE_WRITE /home/fiona/checkIncomingFile.sh "$@" "$#"

 #
 # Calculate server based md5sum's to allow checks of correct file transfer from client